Test in production without watermarks.

 Console.WriteLine(PhotoResult.Value)

 Free Spire.Barcode for .NET is a free and professional barcode API specially designed for .NET developers (C#, VB.NET, ASP.NET) to generate and read 1D & 2D barcodes.
-Developers and programmers can use Spire.BarCode to add enterprise-level barcode formats to their .net applications, asp.net Winforms, and Web Service quickly, net applications asp.net Winforms, and easily.
-Free Spire.Barcode for .NET provides a very easy way to integrate barcode processing. spire create, read 1D & 2D barcode, Spire.BarCode supports variable common image formats, such as Bitmap, JPG, PNG, EMF, TIFF, GIF, and WMF.
+Developers and programmers can use Spire.BarCode to add enterprise-level barcode formats to their .NET applications, ASP.NET WinForms, and Web Services quickly and easily.
+Free Spire.Barcode for .NET provides a very easy way to integrate barcode processing.
+Spire.BarCode supports various common image formats, such as Bitmap, JPG, PNG, EMF, TIFF, GIF, and WMF.
 It also provides support for QR codes.

-The first thing we need to do is install the Spire library, adding barcode functionality to the .NET framework.
+The first thing we need to do is install the Spire library to add barcode functionality to the .NET framework.
 We can do this by using the NuGet package.
-As we did in the case of IronBarcode, the process is the same — follow the same steps and just type "Spire barcode" and add the packages to a project.
+As we did with IronBarcode, the process is the same — follow the same steps and just type "Spire Barcode" and add the packages to a project.

-The library provides methods that are used to create barcode images.
+The library provides methods to create barcode images.
 It is an overloaded method.
-In this part I list the definitions of the methods.
-These methods will be used in the code to test the performance of the library
+Here we list the definitions of the methods that will be used in the code to test the library's performance.

 using Spire.Barcode;